How to Qualify for Medicaid / Medi-Cal

 Even if a Medi-Cal recipient or their spouse has a share of cost, it will be far less than the private pay rate for a nursing home.

 Additionally, recipients do not need to spend down their assets to qualify, as is commonly believed.
-There is no penalty for those who move assets properly and legally.
+There may be no penalty for those who move assets properly and legally.
+If there is a penalty, we specialize in minimizing it!

 There are other options available in terms of allowances and eldercare planning that many don’t know about.
 We’re grateful to be of service and help families receive the financial assistance they can really use during an emotionally difficult time.